NexWeb/lcvpn/README.md

 LCVPN is used in production in many different environments.
   - Very light and easy (one similar config on all hosts)
-  - Use same config for all hosts (autedetect local params) - useful with puppet etc
+  - Use same config for all hosts (autodetect local params) - useful with puppet etc
   - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most computers) + optional HMAC-SHA256 or (super secure! 😅) NONE encryption (just copy without modification)
   - Communicates via UDP directly to selected host (no central server)
   - Works only on Linux (uses TUN device)
-  - Support of basic routing - can be used to connect several networks
+  - Support of basic routing - can be used to connect several networks ioui
-  - Multithread send and receive - scaleable for big traffc
+  - Multithread send and receive - scaleable for big traffic
   - Uses so_reuseport for better results in case of a larger number of hosts
   - It's still in beta, use it at your own risk (and please use only versions marked as "release")